Heated Windshield Replacement - What You Need to Know

 If the damage includes the windshield's wire grid system, then a new windshield will most likely be required.

 Heated windshields are generally more expensive than non-heated windshields.

 If your vehicle came with a heated windshield, then in most cases your auto insurance should cover the complete cost of a new heated windshield and you won't need to pay anything out of pocket.

-If you're paying out of pocket for your new windshield, our prices are some of the lowest in town.
+If you're paying out of pocket for your new windshield, Pinnacle Auto Glass prices are some of the lowest in town!
 Your customer service representative can give you a free quote in just a few minutes for a new heated windshield for your vehicle.